Icinga/icinga2/doc/11-cli-commands.md

 ## <a id="cli-command-object"></a> CLI command: Object

 The `object` CLI command can be used to list all configuration objects and their attributes.
-The command also shows where each of the attributes was modified.
+The command also shows where each of the attributes was modified and as such provides debug information for further configuration problem analysis.
 That way you can also identify which objects have been created from your [apply rules](17-language-reference.md#apply).

+Runtime modifications via the [REST API](12-icinga2-api.md#icinga2-api-config-objects) are not immediately updated.
+Furthermore there is a known issue with [group assign expressions](17-language-reference.md#group-assign) which are not reflected in the host object output.
+You need to restart Icinga 2 in order to update the `icinga2.debug` cache file.

 More information can be found in the [troubleshooting](15-troubleshooting.md#list-configuration-objects) section.